Are we modern lovers yet?

 In today’s modern era of shared economy, what used to be unthinkable a few years ago (sharing cab rides with strangers, sleeping on a stranger’s bed and so on) is commonplace today.
-Similarly, the concept of monogamy has started losing relevance in modern societies as we embrace YOLO and FOMO and what not!
-Given that we are forging towards modern methods of loving, shouldn’t cliched roles of men and women in a romantic relationship also be outdated?
+Similarly, the concept of monogamy has started losing relevance in modern societies as we embrace YOLO and FOMO and what not.
+Given that we’re forging towards modern ways of loving, shouldn’t cliched roles of men and women in a romantic relationship also be outdated?

-Earlier this evening, I was chatting with a girlfriend who wondered if she could apply the same rigour of finding that perfect job to that of finding a perfect partner, to which I nonchalantly responded “Yes, why not!”.
+Earlier this evening, I was chatting with a girlfriend who wondered if she could apply the same rigour of finding that perfect job to that of finding a perfect partner, to which I nonchalantly responded “Yes, why not”.
 She was worried that she’d be perceived as too forthcoming for a woman if she initiated every single conversation.
-Having been someone who has always chosen to go get what I’ve wanted on my own, I didn’t see much value in sitting around and waiting.
+Having been someone who has always chosen to go get what I’ve wanted on my own, I didn’t see the value in sitting around and waiting.

-However, only minutes later, as I continued this conversation with a guy, I discovered that he’d be cautious if a woman, that too a great one, wanted to pursue him on her own and not wait for it to be the other way around.
+However, only minutes later, as I continued this conversation with the guy, I discovered that he’d be cautious if a woman, that too a great one, wanted to pursue him on her own and not wait for it to be the other way around.
 Why?
 Because this seems like a market for lemons.
-And what shapes this assumption?
+And what shapes his assumption?
 It’s the cliched relationship protocol that’s been painted by our societies for eons now.

-A lot of the times men also get intimidated by women who make the first move simply because these men could be relationship virgins.
+But sometimes, there are other reasons for men to get intimidated by women who ask them out.
+If these men are relationship virgins, for instance.
 They could benefit from some confidence boosting that they’re actually worth being pursued.
 One of the ways to get this sort of assurance is probably to get on apps like Bumble, that make modern women lovers seem normal.